-You can get an individual retirement account (IRA) certificate of deposit (CD) with terms ranging from three months to more than six years, with interest rates generally increasing with the term length.
+You can get an individual retirement account (IRA) certificate of deposit (CD) with terms ranging from one month to more than six years, with interest rates generally increasing with the term length.
 There are lots of options, so we’ve rounded up the top IRA CD rates that are available right now for a variety of terms.

 Every month, we choose the best IRA CD rates using data from DepositAccounts.com, a database of offerings at thousands of banks and credit unions.
 We sorted the products by annual percentage yield (APY).
 We then eliminated products that are not available nationwide.
 From there, we chose the IRA CD with the highest APY among products with a minimum deposit no greater than $5,000.
 Here are the best options.